Registered: 1451878885 Posts: 38

 14mths and 10kg later she is WR and still growing ( 5 1/2 cm) since hitting 50kg 12mths ago!

-They also set WR at different levels for different girls depending on a bone scan and bloods/ puberty status, they don't really use BMI that much and give a round about figure not an actual Number- obviously we have chased the weight up because of the growth! __________________ Mum to 14yr old girl with AN, WR and trying to get her life back.
+They also set WR at different levels for different girls depending on a bone scan and bloods/ puberty status, they don't really use BMI that much and give a round about figure not an actual Number- obviously we have chased the weight up because of the growth! __________________ Mum to 15yr old girl with AN.
+Just when you get on top of one aspect- another flares!
+Fighting this for nearly 2 years.

 Registered: 1205488637 Posts: 1,753